tulantran/tattoo-nomad-tracker/README.md

 # Traveling Tattooer Tracker
-AI agent designed to track which city a tattoo artist is.
+AI agent and scraper used to track which city a tattoo artist is; noting guesting schedules and resident cities.
 It scrapes Instagram profiles, extracts messy location data from bios, captions, and hidden links, and outputs a clean, standardized JSON object of where artists are currently tattooing and where they are guesting.

 ## The Problem
-I travel to places and then only afterward remember/ see on instagram that my favorite tattoo artist lives there and I missed an opportunity and now what I must return before I die and thus inefficient traveling ugh
+I travel to places and then only afterward remember/ see on instagram that my favorite tattoo artist lives there and I missed an opportunity and now what I must return before I die and thus inefficient traveling ugh.

 The modern tattoo industry has evolved into a highly nomadic culture, where traveling for guest spots and pop-ups is the standard.
 However, the tools to track these artists haven't caught up.
 Artists scatter their changing locations across Instagram in a chaotic mix of formats, whether buried in an outdated text bio, hidden as a raw Google Maps link, casually dropped in a post caption, or the even bio of a different user linked somewhere.
 Because their schedules are a constantly moving target, manually piecing together where artists are tattooing on any given week is a near-impossible nightmare.
 This tool is built specifically to adapt to this new industry reality, automatically hunting down and standardizing that fragmented data.